sparkhara/documentation/running-in-docker.md

     $ docker run -d --name sparkhara-mongo mongo

-(in the following commands i make use the `-it` option to attach the terminal to my docker containers. this can be ommitted if need be, my main rationale for this is to see the output and have the ability to kill the commands with a CTRL+c.)
+*in the following commands i make use of the `-it` option to attach the terminal to my docker containers. this can be ommitted if need be, my main rationale  for this is to see the output and have the ability to kill the commands with a CTRL+c.*

 next, i start the ghost-pathfinder